-The McElvaine Investment Trust (the "Trust") is a unit trust governed by the laws of British Columbia, which was formed pursuant to a Declaration of Trust dated September 27, 1996, as amended May 15, 2002, January 1, 2008, April 23, 2012, June 30, 2019 (collectively, the "Trust Agreement"), between McElvaine Investment Management Ltd. and the Trust.
-McElvaine Investment Management Ltd. acts as trustee of the Trust pursuant to the Trust Agreement.
-The Trust is also managed by McElvaine Investment Management Ltd. (the "Manager"), which also provides investment counseling services.
-The address of the Trust's registered office is at Suite 301, 1321 Blanshard Street, Victoria, British Columbia.
+The reporting entity, formerly McElvaine Investment Trust, name changed to McElvaine Value Fund (the "Fund") on July 27, 2021.
+The Fund is governed by the laws of British Columbia, which was formed pursuant to a Declaration of Fund dated September 27, 1996, amended May 15, 2002, January 1, 2008, April 23, 2012, June 30, 2019 (collectively, the "Fund Agreement"), between McElvaine Investment Management Ltd. and the Fund.

+McElvaine Investment Management Ltd. acts as trustee of the Fund.
+The Fund is also managed by McElvaine Investment Management Ltd. (the "Manager"), which also provides investment counseling services.
+The head office of the Fund is located Suite 301, 1321 Blanshard Street, Victoria, British Columbia.